 Each individual coral polyp is tiny--about 2 millimeters.
 As they build a calcium carbonate skeleton, they move up and out of the lower layers, slowly but surely constructing a reef.
 The Great Barrier Reef is the planet's largest structure made by living things.

-Successful careers and fulfilling lives are built the same way, slowly but surely building on each experience, surrounding ourselves with people who do likewise.
+Fulfilling lives are created slowly but surely, building on each experience, surrounding ourselves with people who do likewise.
 You may have met some of these kindred spirits already; cherish their friendship though the coming years as you build careers and lives together.
 Keep an open mind and a welcome heart for those who share your passion.
 They will keep you inspired and help you build a life of authenticity.

 Surround yourself with a few folks who are NOT like you, as well.
 Coral reefs couldn't survive without parrotfish, who graze on the outer film of algae which smother the coral if left unchecked.

-Everyone has areas of relative weakness, and to be your most authentic self, you must seek out people who are different—those individuals who have strengths that compensate for your weaknesses.
+Everyone has areas of relative weakness, and to be your most authentic self, you must find those individuals who have strengths that compensate for your weaknesses.
 Depend on the kindness and skills of others, and you'll discover that your own strengths are appreciated by them as well.

 Each polyp plays a role in creating the coral community, and each community of corals combines with others to form a reef.
 In turn, the reef is part of an ecosystem that includes everything from plankton to clownfish to sharks.
 Over millions of years, the Great Barrier Reef has become 1,400 miles long—but each polyp is still about 2 millimeters in size.

 Each of us is monumentally precious to those we care about—our parents, friends, spouse, and children—but we are also just a small part of a larger whole, with generations before us and generations to follow.
-You are unique but you are also one small part of a large, complex macrosystem.
 Keep that perspective in your heart and mind, and it will help you find inspiration for achieving greatness as well as humility and grace.